 The Natural Inquirer is an organization that looks to distribute educational readings to children from preschool to grade 12.
 They always have a free coloring book available to children, which is currently about a bee that is a scientist.

-The free book typically goes quickly, so act fast!
-It’s available in both hard free copy and as a download, and it is also available in different languages.
+The nice thing about the National Inquirer program is you don’t need to sign up!
+Just click the links for the books you want and print or download them as needed.
+They usually go quickly if you prefer a hard copy, so act fast!
+It’s available in both a hard free copy and as a download, and it is also available in different languages.
 You can find information about the book here.

 Additional Learning Activities for Kids: Check out the Homer Learning App!

-In return, your child will be able to select a free book from the list in their journals!
+In return, your child can select a free book from the list in their journals!
 The company also has select free ebooks available for download, too.

 9. ValueMags

-Magazines aren’t books in the natural form, but reading is still reading!
+Magazines technically aren’t books, but reading is still reading!

 If free magazine subscriptions are more your thing, ValueMags will be an amazing resource for you.
 It provides heavily discounted subscriptions to magazine subscriptions to services like Sports Illustrated, but free magazines are available from the service as well.